-Although television often portrays divorce as a dramatic event that unfolds in a courtroom, the reality is often far different.
-Many couples try to work out their differences in an amicable way without resorting to lengthy disputes and emotional arguments.
-Although North Carolina family law does not contain any provisions that allow a divorcing couple to speed up the divorce process, it is possible to end your marriage fairly quickly if you can agree on all the issues.
+Television often portrays divorce as a dramatic event that unfolds in a courtroom, but real-life divorces are often quite the opposite: Many couples try to work out their differences in an amicable way without resorting to lengthy disputes and emotional arguments.

 The proper term for divorce in North Carolina is "absolute divorce."
 The word "absolute" has no special significance other than to indicate that the court terminated a couple's marriage permanently.
 In the majority of states, the courts generally refer to absolute divorce as "divorce."

-Couples who wish to pursue an uncontested (simple) divorce can do so by filing "no-fault" grounds.
+Couples who wish to pursue an uncontested (simple) divorce can do so by filing a "no-fault" divorce.
 In a no-fault divorce, the law doesn't require either spouse to prove that the other person caused the breakdown of the marriage.
 When couples don't need to point fingers, it makes the divorce process much faster and potentially less embarrassing.
-In today's society, no-fault divorce makes sense, considering most marriages do not break up for any specific reason.
-Instead, many couples simply grow apart or discover that they can't live together and be happy.

 If you'd like to file for a no-fault absolute divorce in North Carolina, you and your spouse must have been separated and living apart for at least one year.
 (N.C.
 Gen. Stat. § 50-6.)
 State law requires that the spouses actually occupy separate residences during this time.
 At least one spouse must have also lived in North Carolina for a minimum of six months.
 (N.C.
 Gen. Stat. § 50-8.)